frames75/node-aws-s3-fileupload/README.md

 5. Choose Bucket Policy.
 In the Bucket policy editor text box, type or copy and paste a new bucket policy:
 - Change [[Bucket-Name]] with the name of this bucket.
 - Change [[Id-Account]] with the number or your AWS Id Account.
-- Change [[Some-User]] with the user you'll user to edit the bucket.
+- Change [[Some-User]] with the user you'll use to edit the bucket.

+> This *user* doesn't need to have any permission.

 ```
 {